Alex Morgan: 2013–2015: Portland Thorns FC

-On January 11, 2013, Morgan was one of three U.S. national team players to join the Portland Thorns FC for the inaugural season of the National Women's Soccer League via the NWSL Player Allocation.
-She scored her first goal for the Thorns during the team's home-opener at Jeld-Wen Field in front of 16,479 spectators helping her team defeat the Seattle Reign FC 2–1.
-She finished the regular season as the team's point leader, and joint scoring leader (with Christine Sinclair), with eight goals and five assists (21 points).
-The club finished third during the regular season led by head coach Cindy Parlow Cone.
-On August 31, 2013, Portland captured the league's inaugural championship title after defeating regular season champions Western New York Flash 2–0; Morgan assisted on the second goal.
+In January 2013, Morgan joined Portland Thorns FC for the inaugural season of the National Women's Soccer League via the NWSL Player Allocation.
+She scored her first goal for the Thorns on April 21 as they achieved a 2–1 victory over Seattle Reign FC.
+With a total of eight goals and five assists during the regular season, Morgan was the team's joint scoring leader with Christine Sinclair.
+The Thorns finished third in the league during the regular season, then captured the championship title by defeating Western New York Flash 2–0, with Morgan assisting on the second goal.
 Morgan was named to the NWSL Second XI on August 28.

-Morgan returned to the Thorns for the 2014 season led by new head coach Paul Riley.
-She scored six goals in her 15 appearances for the club.
-The Thorns finished third during the regular season with a record and advanced to the playoffs for the second consecutive season.
-The team was defeated by eventual champions FC Kansas City 2–0.

-During the 2015 season, Morgan made four appearances for the Thorns due to her national team commitments at the 2015 FIFA Women's World Cup.
+During the 2014 season, Morgan scored six goals in her 15 appearances for the Thorns.
+The club again finished third during the regular season, but was eliminated during the playoffs.
+During the 2015 season, Morgan made only four appearances for the Thorns due to her national team commitments at the 2015 FIFA Women's World Cup.
 She scored one goal during a 3–3 draw against the Washington Spirit on August 31.
 The Thorns finished in sixth place during the regular season with a record.